joergen7/cre/README.md

 #### Callback Functions

-The CRE worker is implemented by providing the following nine callback functions:
+The cfl_re worker is implemented by providing the following nine callback functions:

 - `init/1` is called when starting a worker instance with `cre_worker:start_link/n`.
 - `prepare_case/2` called upon receiving an application before any other application-related callback is used.